dak-oala/dak-oala.github.io/_posts/test.md

+---
 layout: post
-title: test
+title: testing
-subtitle: my test
+subtitle: the test
+---

+this is a test site. woah